High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 3. Improve Your Credit Score

 In most states, your credit score directly impacts your insurance rates.
-Drivers with poor credit pay an average of 95–109% more than those with good credit.
-Improving just one credit tier can reduce premiums by an average of 17–18%, with the biggest gains coming from the poor-to-fair improvement.
+Drivers with poor credit can pay 71% or more above what good-credit drivers pay.
 Paying down debt, resolving collections, and keeping credit utilization low are the most effective levers.
 Keep in mind that California, Hawaii, Maryland, Massachusetts, and Michigan don't allow credit as a rating factor.
+Learn more about how car insurance with bad credit works and which insurers are most forgiving.

 4. Enroll in a Telematics Program

 Many major insurers offer telematics-based discounts of up to 40% for safe driving behavior.
 Nationwide's SmartRide program leads with up to 40% savings and no risk of rate increases.
-State Farm's Drive Safe & Save and USAA's SafePilot (up to 30%) are also strong options.
+State Farm's Drive Safe & Save and USAA's SafePilot (up to 30%) are also strong options — and neither can raise your rates based on program data.
 For high-risk drivers working to rebuild their record, telematics is one of the fastest ways to earn meaningful discounts without waiting years for violations to age off.

 Watch Out for Two-Way Telematics

-Some programs like Progressive Snapshot can increase your rates if your driving data shows unsafe behavior.
+Some programs like Progressive Snapshot and Allstate Drivewise can increase your rates if your driving data shows unsafe behavior.
 Always review the program terms before enrolling to make sure poor scores won't raise your premium.

 5. Maintain Continuous Coverage